Enzymatic cycle-based receivers for approximate maximum a posteriori demodulation of concentration modulated signals: Model and Exact Computation of Posteriori Probabilities

 where $a_0$, $d_0$, $g_0$ and $g_-$ are reaction rate constants.
 In the case where the above reactions are of the phosphorylation-dephosphorylation reaction type, then we identify \ce{X}, \ce{K}, \ce{XK} and \ce{X_*} as, respectively, a unphosphorylated substrate, kinase, complex and phosphorylated substrate \cite{Gomez-Uribe:PLoS_CB:2005}.
 We assume that the \textsl{substrate} --- which is the collection of all the species that has an \cee{X} in them, i.e., \cee{X}, \cee{XK} and \cee{X_*} --- can only be found in the receiver and cannot be diffused outside of the receiver.

-We assume the signalling species \cee{K} can freely diffuse in and out of the receiver.
-Since the transmitter emits signalling molecules \cee{K} at different rates for Bits 0 and 1, this will create different concentration levels of \cee{K} in the receiver voxel.
+Since the transmitter emits vesicles at different rates for Bits 0 and 1, this will create different concentration levels of \cee{K} in the receiver voxel.
 We would like the reactions in \eqref{cr:p:z0:all} to produce a low (resp. high) number of \cee{X_*} when Bit 0 (Bit 1) is sent to enable the receiver to infer the bit that the transmitter has sent by using the amount of \ce{X_*}.
-In fact, one may consider the front-end as a device to measure the concentration of \cee{K}.
-We want this device to be sensitive to the amount of \cee{K} but at the same time it should have little effect on the quantity that it measures.
-These requirements are similar to that of a voltmeter which is required to have both high sensitivity and high input impedance so that it has little influence on the circuit being measured.
-We will show in Sec.~\ref{sec:pdp:approx:front_end:para} how we can choose the rate constants in \eqref{cr:p:z0:all} to achieve both high sensitivity and input impedance.
+In fact, one may consider the the purpose of the front-end is to map the concentration of \ce{K} to a concentration of \ce{X_*} via the reactions above.
+After that, the back-end will use the amount of \ce{X_*} to infer which symbol has been sent.
+We want this map to be sensitive to the amount of \cee{K} in the sense that the concentration difference of \ce{K} due to the two transmission symbols will result in maximum difference in concentrations of \ce{X_*}.
+We will show in Sec.~\ref{sec:pdp:approx:front_end:para} how we can choose the rate constants in \eqref{cr:p:z0:all} to achieve high sensitivity.